arouyan/lakeFS/docs/integrations/databricks.md

 ## Writing Data

-Now simply write your results back to a lakeFS path:
+Now, simply write your results back to a lakeFS path:

 ```scala
 df.write